JoeTester1965/OpenCVCam/README.md

 # OpenCVCam

-Monitor multiple cameras using opencv and optionally hailo AI accelerator
+Record multiple cameras and events using ffmpeg and opencv with motion and optionally hailo AI accelerator for object detection.

+My Pi5 and Hailo-8L is sailing along with five cameras operational at home.

 # Installation